TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 10/Matthew 10.11.md

 ---

-And into whatsoever city or village ye shall enter, search out who in it is worthy; and there abide till ye go forth.
+Into whatever city or village you enter, find out who in it is worthy; and stay there until you go on.